Forget the toolbars & menus – learn to run your commands and set your settings from the Command: line!

 I found a computer with CAD to practice and refresh a bit and made it through my next interview and test but I never forgot the experience.
 Although they were available if I wanted them, I swore off the digitizer tablet and even stopped using command aliases for a long time and typed in the whole long command in most cases.
 As new versions came out and new menus and toolbars came and went, I realized that the commands entered at the Command: line changed very little from version to version.
 Unlike co-workers, I didn’t panic with each new version install and had no problems working on someone else’s computer if necessary because it didn’t matter if I couldn’t find my magic toolbar.

-If you find the material on this website helpful, please consider supporting That CAD Girl by purchasing or referring others to us for CAD and Carlson Software support and training.
+If you find the material on this website helpful, please consider supporting That CAD Girl or one of our Trusted Partners, such as Carlson CAD Solutions, by purchasing or referring others to us for CAD and Carlson Software support and training.

 Your browser is out of date.
 It has security vulnerabilities and may not display all features on this site and other sites.